Akhil-Selukar/Complete-JavaScript-Notes/49-Final project/README.md

 Once you are done with all the above steps your application will be running on 'http://localhost:1234' and you will bet below output of starter files.

 ![Starter file output (49-Final project/Notes images/Starter-files.png)](https://github.com/Akhil-Selukar/Complete-JavaScript-Notes/blob/master/49-Final%20project/Notes%20images/Starter-files.png)

+To deploy this application you can simply run `npm build` command and wait for the comman to execute.
+After completion of the command you will see a dist folder at project location that dist folder you can use for deployment.